benmack/eo-box/docs/source/index.rst

     * window- / chunk-wise processing of multiple single layer raster files as a stack.

+* **eobox.vector** contains vector processing tools for

+    * clean convertion of polygons to lines and

+    * distance-to-polygon border calculation.

 .. toctree::
    :maxdepth: 1
    :caption: Getting Started